vbhattaccmu/vbhattaccmu/README.md

 - ✍️ My work from academia: Having published 12 pubs in the energy and distributed control systems space ([Google Scholar](https://scholar.google.co.in/citations?user=91OsIQYAAAAJ&hl=en)), I am currently working on building storage and networking infrastructure for large scale distributed systems.
 Although, I have promised my old colleagues that I will participate in research again in future.
 Looking forward to it!
 Stay tuned!

 - Previosuly I have been a part of two successsful startups: 1.
 Hyliion and 2.
 ParallelChain Lab.
+At ParallelChain Lab, I worked on building its wasm-runtime, networking and its indexer.

 ---